 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Italy, 23.7% of all over 15-year-olds are still smokers.
+In Italy, 23.1% of all over 15-year-olds are still smokers.

 7 percent of newborns are underweight.

 Medical suppliesThe medical care provided by doctors and hospitals in Italy is above average, but is not as good as the average within the EU.
-The country provides 3.4 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The country provides 3.1 hospital beds per 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 247,000 physicians in Italy, there are about 4.09 doctors per 1000 inhabitants.
+With about 242,000 physicians in Italy, there are about 4.09 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Through medical care, the mortality of major known diseases can be reduced to an above-average extent.
-For example, only about 10 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 9 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.